 The plot was described in greater detail, further adding to the original concept by introducing the Dark Champion, who knew of the plan to restore the balance of the universe by saving one of the fighters from death.
 He has hidden four other warriors, which prevents the tournament from being completed.
 Now, the warriors had to battle not only each other to save themselves and the universe; they also had to face the Eternal Champion’s dark equal.

-Wisely choosing to forego the FMV fad that had gripped the Sega CD, Deep Water used the format in a way that complimented the actual game instead of defining it.
+Wisely choosing to forego the FMV fad that had gripped the Sega CD, Sega Interactive Design used the format in a way that complimented the actual game instead of defining it.
 A new gruesome finisher, called “cinekills,” was added, rewarding the winner with a short CGI video of his foe’s savage and painful death.
 Needless to say, the game was a hit.
 Challenge sold better in the U.S. than the Genesis versions of Street Fighter II.
 Some players griped about the game’s unforgiving difficulty, but fans loved it.
 It was everything they had wanted in a sequel and showed naysayers what the Sega CD could do.

 At the height of the series’ popularity, spin-offs were released for both the Game Gear and the Genesis.
 Chicago Syndicate, a portable beat-‘em-up, featured the 1920s cat-burgler Larson Tyler.
 With clunky controls, tinny music, and lackluster graphics, it failed to capture the essence of the console games, and was easily forgettable.
 The Genesis, on the other hand, received X-Perts, a 32 meg action game that starred ninja assassin Shadow Yamoto.
 Although it featured the concept design of Champions creator Michael Latham and incredible pre-rendered graphics, the gameplay of X-perts turned off many gamers.
 Control was stiff and unresponsive, and the fighting engine was sub par.
 Producer and designer Tony Van states that since most of the memory went to the character models, little room was left for animation and variety of enemies.
 As much as developer Abalone tried, they simply could not match the level of graphics quality and tight control found in Rare’s Donkey Kong Country.